steindani/pandoc-include/README.md

     #do/not/include/this.md
     ```

+Alternatively, use the following to increase all the header numbers by one in
+the included file.

+    ```include-indented

 If the file does not exist, it will be skipped completely.
-No warnings, no
-residue, nothing.
-Putting an `#` as the first character in the line will make the
-filter skip that file.
+No warnings, no residue, nothing.
+Putting an `#` as the first character in the line will make the filter skip that file.